 - We have long-standing relationships with many local physician offices and clinics, major teaching hospitals and community hospitals in the Philadelphia region.

-- Students have the opportunity to rotate in a rural Mississippi hospital to gain a different type of clinical experience.
+- Students have the opportunity to rotate in a rural Mississippi hospital and various sites in Maryland to gain a different type of clinical experience.

 - Students have participated in medical mission trips to Central America through the Philadelphia University Global Medical Brigade.

 - Our students are often involved with philanthropic pursuits with local and national charities.